orlandotech/orlandotech.github.io/README.md

         $ git clone git@github.com/<your username>/orlandotech.github.io

-  3. Make your awesome changes
+  3. Make your awesome changes (bonus points for doing so on a feature branch)

   4. Commit them like a boss, i.e.